-Since my father made boxes as an occupation (could have been the character in the episode - actually did get his hand caught in the machinery once - except that they're using corrugated cardboard, which, for various economic reasons, my father abhorred) and I make boxes as a hobby, and my wife collects boxes because she just can't help herself, the phrase "We just make boxes." takes on a kind of ironic meaning around my house.
+Since my father's actual occupation was making boxes (he could have been the character in the episode - and, unfortunately, he did get his hand caught in the machinery once) and I make boxes as a hobby, and my wife collects boxes because she just can't help herself, the phrase "We just make boxes." takes on a kind of ironic meaning around my house.

 But boxes really are the most fun.